Ventura Employment Attorneys

 Our employee attorneys have represented many Santa Paula employees in lawsuits against their employers.
 These employment lawsuits have been for wrongful termination, failure to grant FMLA leave, pregnancy, sexual harassment, unpaid wages, and many other employment problems.
 Most Santa Paula residents work outside of Santa Paula in surrounding areas such as Oxnard, Camarillo, or Ventura.
 However, some Santa Paula residents work at local businesses including big box stores like Petco, the Santa Paula Water Recycling Facility, the agricultural industry including avocado and citrus, and the oil industry.
 Our labor attorneys have considerable experience representing employees from all industries.

-Santa Paula wrongful termination lawlabor lawyer Santa Paula
+Santa Paula wrongful termination law

 Our employment law firm only takes employee cases on a contingency basis which means we do not charge the employee anything until and unless we recover money on behalf of the employee.
 Likewise, we advance all litigation costs associated with the employee's employment arbitration or lawsuit.
 Our Santa Paula employment attorneys only take employment cases on a contingency, and have done so since 1993.